FloskelSalomon/quapos/README.md

 Finally, after feature extraction the folder 03-plots-and-statistics is used to analyse the data.

-## Transmission electron microsocpy analysis, Quantification of Photoreceptor Outer Segments from Transmission Electron Microscopy Images (QuaPOS-TEM)
+## Quantification of photoreceptor outer segment membrane stack alignment and morphology on transmission electron microscopy images (QuaPOS-TEM)

 ### 1 Overview
-A custom MATLAB code for quantification of outer segment membrande stack morphology was developed on the basis of orientation and coherency analysis… (references).
-The code extracts the orientation of membranes and their coherency from the image gradient of sliding image patches on transmission electron microscopic images.
+A custom MATLAB code for quantification of POS membrane stack morphology was developed on the basis of orientation and coherency analysis… (references).
+The code extracted the orientation of membranes and their coherency from the image gradient of sliding image patches on transmission electron microscopy (TEM) images.
+TEM images of retinal sections acquired at 5000x magnification (287.5 pixels = 1 µm, acquired at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) were used to analyse the POS ultrastructure.
+Single POS were selected as separate ROIs using the Selection Brush Tool in ImageJ (version 1.54b).
+POS were identified as subcellular structures with electron-dense membranes at the tip of a connecting cilium or between the mitochondria-rich inner segments and the highly pigmented RPE.
+All ROIs of one image were analysed individually but saved together for per-specimen analysis.

-The alignment of the membrane stacks is calculated both locally (within a given radius) and globally (across individual OSs).
-The coherency analysis was applied to quantify the OS morphology of wild type and two inherited retinal degeneration (retinal degeneration 19 (rd19; mutation in prominin1) and rhodopsin knock-out (RhoKO)) mouse lines at 1 month of age.
+During analysis with QuaPOS-TEMthe alignment of the POS membrane stacks was calculated both locally (within a given radius) and globally (across individual POS).
+The coherency analysis was applied to quantify the POS morphology of WT and two inherited retinal degeneration (retinal degeneration 19 (rd19; mutation in prominin1) and rhodopsin knock-out (RhoKO)) mouse lines at 1 month of age.

-Briefly, the code (and attached functions) contains the following steps:
+Briefly, the code and attached functions contain the following steps:

-Opening of files, creation of folder for processed data, reading of metadate Definition of box radius for gradient and coherency analysis, DsO, DsG Extraction of ROIs into zip folder
+Opening of files, creation of folder for processed data, reading of metadata Definition of box radius for coherency analysis (here box radius for local coherency = 12 pixels), factors for downsampling Extraction of ROIs into zip folder
-Orientation analysis based on method gradient, saving of results file 1 Coherency analysis, saving of results file 2 (+deletion of results file 1) Coherency analysis per ROI, saving of results file 3 (+deletion of results file 2) Generation of images (whole image with orientation field and ROIs, whole image (“gradient version”?) with coherency field, ROIS and their global coherency, image per ROI with orientation field, other type of image per ROI (gradient??) with coherency field, density functions of orientation fields per ROI)
+Orientation analysis based on method gradient, saving of results file 1 Coherency analysis, saving of results file 2 (+deletion of results file 1) Coherency analysis per ROI, saving of results file 3 (+deletion of results file 2) Generation and saving of plots (whole image with orientation field and ROIs; whole image with coherency field, ROIs and their respective global coherency; image per ROI with orientation field; image per ROI with coherency field and global coherenc; density function of local coherency per ROI; polar histogram of coherencies)
-Export of mean local coherency, global coherency and global coherency angle into txt file
+Export of mean local coherency, global coherency and angle of global coherency into txt file

-- authors: Suse Seidemann, Karl Hofmann
+- authors: Karl Hoffmann, Suse Seidemann
 - Institutes: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany, MPI-CBG, Dresden, Germany

 ### 2 Repository Contents

-- Beispielbilder und Beispiel-Ergebnis-files
 - "Hauptcode"
 - aufgerufene Codes/Funktionen (orientierungs und coherency analysis)
+- Code for analysis of alignment of angle of global coherency per biological replicate
+- used TEM images and respective files with ROIs: repository link
+- retrieved files with collection of analysis data and generated plots: repository link

 ### 3 System Requirements